 The master program is fueled by the expertise of a highly dynamic and experienced staff of professors from a broad range of areas that cover its syllabus: Branding and Editorial Design, Typography and Type Design, Illustration and Art Direction.

-The current director is the designer and associate professor:
+The current director is the assistant professor:

-The full staff includes full time associate and auxiliary professors, as well as a few specialized professionals and guest lecturers:
+The full staff includes full-time associate and auxiliary professors, as well as a few specialized professionals and guest lecturers: